93geraldtee/breaking_bad_cli/README.md

 Go to the folder where you cloned 'breaking_bad_cli'.

-Once you're in that folder, 'cd' into that file:
+Once you're in that folder, 'cd' into the project:

     $ cd breaking_bad_cli